-The steel-glass structures from 1911 resp.
-1913 have attracted art aficionados with their spectacular exhibitions of world-renown artists since 1989.
+The steel-glass structure from 1911 resp.
+1913 has attracted art aficionados with its spectacular exhibitions of world-renown artists since 1989.
 Actually, they consist of two galleries: The Haus der Photographie, a large photo gallery, and the Halle für aktuelle Kunst showing contemporary art.

 Since you have to pay for each venue separately, it makes the above-mentioned pass worth buying.

 Open from Tuesday to Sunday from 11 a. m. to 6 p. m. (every month’s first Thursday to 9 p. m.)

 When in Hamburg, eating fish is a must.
 And the best place to do so is Daniel Wischer.
 Here, the food is always excellent: fresh, tasty, and plenty.
 No wonder – Daniel Wischer has been frying fish since 1924!

 On a sunny day, I’d recommend the branch at Große Johannisstraße since it’s right next to the town hall.

 On a rainy day, as you are coming from the Deichtorhallen, you’re better off at the quirky Steinstraße-branch since it’s far closer to the venue.

 Phone: + 49 – 40 – 36 09 19 88